ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 A unique attribute of JavaScript are promises.
 Promises are objects that represents the eventual completion (or failure) of an asynchronous operation.
 Promises typically do not happen as soon as a page loads, but take some time.
 In our case, we assign the async keyword before declaring the getData function because we know that the request for the Google Sheet data will take some time to reach our webpage.
 Similarly, the await keyword is used when we make the fetch request and format our fetch response in JSON because we are anticipating that the data will not arrive when the page loads.

-3. As a result of using promises, it is best practice too use the try/catch error handling block in our function in case there is some error retrieving the data.
+3. As a result of using promises, it is best practice to use the try/catch error handling block in our function in case there is some error retrieving the data.
 Our final getData() function should look like this:

 ```app.js
 // Get data